adrianbk/gradle-travisci-trigger-plugin/README.md

 [![Build Status](https://travis-ci.org/adrianbk/gradle-travisci-trigger-plugin.svg?branch=master)](https://travis-ci.org/adrianbk/gradle-travisci-trigger-plugin.svg)

-A Gradle plugin to trigger parametrized Travis CI builds belonging to another GitHub repo.
+A Gradle plugin to trigger parametrized Travis CI builds belonging to other GitHub repositories.

 ## Overview
-This plugin uses the [Travis CI API](http://docs.travis-ci.com/api/) to optionally set environment variables on a 'downstream' build before re-building it's last known build, with those variables.
-Consider a parent - child relationship between two GitHub repositories, each with it's own Travis CI build.
-When the parent build is executed it may publish a new versioned artefact.
+This plugin uses the [Travis CI API](http://docs.travis-ci.com/api/) to optionally set environment variables on, and trigger a build of, another 'downstream' TravisCI build.

-It may be desirable to execute the child's build using the latest version of the parents published artefact.
-This plugin can be used to set the latest parent artefact version as an environment variable on the child build and then trigger a re-buid of the child's last know build.
-If the child build is configured to use an environment variable to determine the parent's artefact version, the end result is that the child build is executed with the latest version of the parents artefact.
+Consider two GitHub projects: 'upstream' and 'downstream', each with it's own Travis CI build.
+The 'downstream' build depends on a versioned software artefact produced by 'upstream'.
+On a successful build of 'upstream', it may be desirable to execute 'downstream' using the latest version of upstream's published artefact.
+This plugin can be used to set upstreams latest version number as an environment variable on downstream before re-building downstreams last know build.

 ## Prerequisites
-In order for the plugin to use the Travis CI API, the 'parent' Travis CI build needs a GitHub access token.
+In order for the plugin to use the Travis CI API, the 'upstream' Travis CI build needs a GitHub access token.
 See [here](http://docs.travis-ci.com/api/#creating-a-temporary-github-token) for details on how that Token is used by the Travis CI API.
 A personal access token can be created using the GitHub UI: [Personal settings >> Applications](https://github.com/settings/tokens/new).